yohannes911/select2/doc/synch2.md

     # mark this deselected
     select[i] = false

-    # change waker if it was not the one
+    # change waker if this is not the one
     if not waker == i:
        # change waker to this thread
        waker = i